-While the festival has, for now, kept its video game and film and video content separate, here the purpose is to bridge the gap between these diverse mediums and to give budding animators a taste of the diverse range of options they have to choose from when they enter the industry.
+While Bradford Animation Festival has, for now, kept its videogame and film content separate, here the purpose is to bridge the gap between these diverse mediums and to give budding animators a taste of the diverse range of options they have to choose from when they enter the industry.

 Software tips from Double Negative

 Invisibility, for Boyce, is the key to a successful CG environment: